Censorship in Italy: Anti-defamation actions

 Defamation is a crime in Italy with the possibility of large fines and/or prison terms.
 Thus anti-defamation actions may intimidate reporters and encourage self-censorship.

-In February 2004, the journalist Massimiliano Melilli was sentenced to 18 months in prison and a 100,000 euro fine for two articles, published on 9 and 16 November 1996, that reported rumors of "erotic parties" supposedly attended by members of Trieste high society.
+In February 2004, the journalist Massimiliano Melilli was sentenced to 18 months in prison and a €100,000 fine for two articles, published on 9 and 16 November 1996, that reported rumours of "erotic parties" supposedly attended by members of Trieste high society.

 In July, magistrates in Naples placed Lino Jannuzzi, a 76-year-old journalist and senator, under house arrest, although they allowed him the possibility of attending the work of the parliament during daytime.
 In 2002, he was arrested, found guilty of "defamation through the press" ("diffamazione a mezzo stampa"), and sentenced to 29 months' imprisonment because of articles that appeared in a local paper for which he was editor-in-chief.
-The articles revealed irresponsible operation of the judiciary and highlighted what Jannuzzi called wrong and unjust sentences.
+The articles revealed the irresponsible operation of the judiciary and highlighted what Jannuzzi called wrong and unjust sentences.
 Therefore, it was widely perceived that his sentence was given as revenge by the judiciary.
 Following heavy criticism from home and abroad, in February 2005, Italian President Ciampi pardoned Jannuzzi.